BugDotNet/.github/.github/contributing.md

-Don't worry if you think someone is already doing the research that you've wanted to do, more research is always better, and you might even be able to find parts that they couldn't *(and vice versa)*. if you're pro-active about leaving updates *(in the discussion area)* about how your research is going, then you might even get a chance to communicate, join up, and research the topic as a team.
+Don't worry if you think someone is already doing the research that you've wanted to do, more research is always better, and you might even be able to find parts that they couldn't *(and vice versa)*. if you're proactive about leaving updates *(in the discussion area)* about how your research is going, then you might even get a chance to communicate, join up, and research the topic as a team.